Coronavirus digest: South Africa launches 1 billion-dose vaccine plant | DW | 19.01.2022

 Japan widened COVID-19 curbs to several towns and cities, including Tokyo, as it battles a record wave of omicron infections.

-The country has resisted complete shutdowns instead focus on requiring restaurants and bars to close early and not serve alcohol.
+The country has resisted complete shutdowns, instead focusing on requiring restaurants and bars to close early and not serve alcohol.

 It also urged the public to wear masks and practice social distancing.